Choosing the right mattress can help assure a good night's sleep

 Type of mattresses

 Innerspring mattresses have been the most popular type for decades, and countless styles, features and options are available.
 Models vary greatly in cost, from a few hundred dollars to several thousand.
 Price differences may depend on the number and size of the coils, the amount and type of padding, and details such as fabric and stitching.
 Compared with other types, innerspring mattresses tend to retain less body heat and come in a wider range of firmness levels.
-But they also transfer more motion, which can be a concern if you share your bed with a partner.
+They do tend to transfer more motion, which can be a concern if you share your bed with a partner, but can be a plus during sex.
 They're also less durable and more prone to sagging than other types of mattresses.
 Most experts say innerspring mattresses should be replaced after 10 years at most.

 Memory foam mattresses are made from visco-elastic foam, a type of foam that molds itself to the body.
-While the best-known manufacturer is Tempur-Pedic, several other companies offer less expensive versions.
-Many owners love sleeping on memory foam, because of how well it conforms to the curves and lines of the body.
+While the best-known manufacturer is Tempur-Pedic, quite a few companies offer less expensive versions.
+Many owners love sleeping on memory foam because of how well it conforms to the curves and lines of the body.
 Memory foam is also a good choice if you have a restless partner as it minimizes movement transfer.
-Going from innerspring to memory foam can take some getting used to, but most who give it time say it was well worth it.
+Going from innerspring to memory foam can take some getting used to, but most who give it time say making the switch was well worth it.
 Some people find that memory foam traps heat -- a complaint that makers have addressed with the development of gel-infused memory foam, which is designed to create a cooler sleeping surface.

-The adjustable, permanent-use air mattress is one of the newest mattress types.
-Don't confuse them with inflatable, temporary air mattresses, which we cover in a separate report; those aren't considered suitable for long-term use.
-Permanent air mattresses, the best known brand being Sleep Number Beds, have air chambers that can be adjusted to provide customized support, and are topped with padding.
+Some mattresses may help to ease back pain.
+Experts say that adjustable, permanent-use air mattresses may be the best choice for back pain sufferers.
+Don't confuse them with inflatable, temporary air mattresses, though, which we cover in a separate report; those aren't considered suitable for long-term use.
+Permanent air mattresses, such as those sold under the Sleep Number Bed label, have air chambers that can be adjusted to provide customized support, and are topped with padding.
 Some even allow each side of the mattress to be adjusted independently.
 Permanent air mattresses can be expensive, running at least $1,000 for a queen set.
-They tend to be quite durable because, while they rely on mechanical parts that can fail, those parts are replaceable.
+They tend to be quite durable though, because, while they rely on mechanical parts that can fail, those parts are replaceable.

 How we found the best mattresses